Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 #### <span style="color:green">getRsik</span>

-Computes the risk of a portfolio
+Computes the risk of a portfolio defined by a set of weights.

 *Call:*
 ```